 Having a map of a place and directions on how to get there are both handy for navigating.
-But it can be easy to lose your bearings if you take a wrong turn in a neighbourhood, and it can be much harder to re-orient yourself when all of the streets and buildings look the same because they're unfamiliar to you.
+But it can be easy to lose your bearings if you take a wrong turn in a neighborhood, and it can be much harder to re-orient yourself when all of the streets and buildings look the same because they’re unfamiliar to you.

-That's where the "Street View" function of Google Maps comes in.
+That’s where the “Street View” function of Google Maps comes in.
 With Street View, you can get a full 360-degree view of the surrounding area from pretty much any street in the world.
 Plus, Street View even allows you to move your view from street to street.
-This lets you scout out an unfamiliar neighbourhood and identify the local landmarks… all without leaving your home!
+This lets you scout out an unfamiliar neighborhood and identify the local landmarks… all without leaving your home!